 The Faculty of Language and Linguistics

-The Faculty of Language and Linguistics (FLL), housed within Georgetown College, consists of seven modern foreign language departments, the Department of Classics, the Department of Linguistics, and the Comparative Literature Program, as well as additional Small Program Languages.
+The Faculty of Language and Linguistics (FLL), housed within Georgetown College, consists of seven modern foreign language departments, the Department of Classics, the Department of Linguistics, and the Global and Comparative Literature Program, as well as additional Small Program Languages.
 These departments and programs play a crucial role in the international character of a Georgetown education and in the scholarly exploration of languages, literature, and cultures.

 The FLL offers courses in 20 languages and intensive and non-intensive tracks.
 More than 22 percent of College students major or minor in a foreign language.
 After advanced language study at Georgetown, nearly 70 percent of our students who study abroad enroll directly in an overseas institution.